RoshBeed/roshbeed.com/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I’m a life-long learner, I have a deep passion for understanding how things work and curious about new ideas and technology.
+bio: I have over five years of experience across architecture, engineering and development.
+I am looking for customer-facing roles in Solutions Architecture.

 #interests:
 #- Cloud Computing